Long Island

 (1917 - 1919), Garden City

 A Federalized National Guard cantonment training camp in 1917 for the 41st and 42nd Divisions.
 Became part of the New York Port of Embarkation in 1918.
 Became a demobilization center in 1919.
-Just to the west in Mineola was built Mitchel Army Air Field (aka Aviation Field #2) (1917 - 1961).
+Just to the east was built Mitchel Army Air Field (aka Aviation Field #2) (1917 - 1961).
 In 1938 Mitchel Field expanded to include the site of Camp Mills.
 Site now a residential area bounded by Clinton Road, Westbury Blvd., and Roosevelt Road.
-A monument for the 42nd Division is located at Commercial and Clinton Road.
-Nassau Community College took over most of Mitchel Field.
+A monument for the 42nd Division is located at Commercial Ave. and Clinton Road.
+Nassau Community College later took over most of Mitchel Field.

 Camp Hazelhurst

 Originally the site of Camp Black, a Spanish-American War muster and training camp for state troops, bounded by Old Country Road, Clinton Road, and the Central Line Railroad.
+State marker at 501 Stewart Ave..
 Site used again in 1915 - 1917 for state guard training.
-Renamed Camp Hazelhurst in 1917, associated with Hazelhurst Army Air Field (aka Aviation Field #1), adjacent to Mitchel Field to the south.
+Renamed Camp Hazelhurst in 1917, associated with Hazelhurst Army Air Field (aka Aviation Field #1), adjacent to Mitchel Field to the south, where the Signal Corps Aviation School was located.
 Became a civilian site and renamed Curtis Field in 1920.
 Merged with Roosevelt Field to the north in 1929.
 Closed in 1951, now a commercially developed area.

 Camp Winfield Scott

-Headquarters for the Loyalist Queen's Rangers during the occupation of New York City.
-Raynham Hall was the Commanding Officer's quarters, located at 20 West Main Street.
-The Earle-Wightman House (museum) at 20 Summit Street was also used as barracks.
-The fort was a square redoubt with a blockhouse on the hill overlooking the town, located at Orchard and Prospect Streets.
+Headquarters for the Loyalist Queen's Rangers during the British occupation of New York City.
+Raynham Hall (1738) was used as the Commanding Officer's quarters, located at 20 West Main Street (admission fee).
+The Earle-Wightman House (1720) at 20 Summit Street was also used as barracks, now the home of the Oyster Bay Historical Society.
+The apparently unnamed earthwork fort was a 100 by 100-foot square redoubt with a blockhouse on the hill ("Fort Hill") overlooking the town, located at present-day Orchard, Simcoe, and Prospect Streets.
+No remains.
+State marker at Orchard and Prospect Streets.
+See also History of Oyster Bay from the Oyster Bay Historical Society

 Fort Franklin